aarondwi/together/README.md

 There is a prominent user of batching in OLTP scheme, that is, [GraphQL](graphql.org) with its [Dataloader](https://github.com/graphql/dataloader) pattern.
 They can do it because each graphql request is basically a graph/tree request, meaning lots of data is ready to be queried at once.
 But it is still done on per request basis, which also means the previous 2 points still hold.

-This library is an attempt to make it easier to combine separate individual requests, helping developers easily achieve high throughput plus backpressure ability to handle sudden surge.
+This library is an attempt to make it easier to combine separate individual requests, helping developers easily achieve high throughput plus effectively free backpressure ability to handle sudden surge.

 ## Installation